Nazgul168/architect-erp/runtime/RUNTIME_DEPLOYMENT_RECORD.md

 VERIFIED_BY: UNVERIFIED
 VERIFIED_AT: UNVERIFIED
-NOTES: Current Engagement remains operational.
-Re-verify runtime synchronization whenever the ChatGPT Project Instructions or adopted parent revision changes.
+NOTES: Current Engagement is operational.
+Re-verify runtime synchronization whenever the ChatGPT Project Instructions or canonical parent binding changes.